Quarry Trail

 Starting at the fence on Coldwater Drive, the trail takes off to the south west.
 After a short bit, it will turn mostly west and start climbing.
 The trail is surprisingly well defined and usable for an informal trail.
 It appears to be mostly decomposed granite so it should not suffer from mud.
 This section is a mixture of open meadows and clusters of scrub oak with a pleasant mixture of wild flowers in the early summer time.
 The trail is mostly about 2-3 feet wide and has plenty of clearance in the first mile.
 I would say that a skilled mountain biker would find this a good moderate level ride.
 In the first mile, there will be a few steeper sections of 50 yards or so where the climb gets harder.
 There are a number of trails branching off of the main trail so if you get easily confused, scratch a mark in the dirt to aid on the return trip.

-Since I have talked to people who have been to the summit on this trail, I know there must be a better route and will continue to search for it.
-Also, for those who are into geocaching, there are two caches on the trail and one at the summit.
-There are also more in the area just not on this trail.
+footing carefully.
+The scree on the trail is very slippery, but Since I have talked to people who have been to the summit on this trail, I know there must be a better route and will continue to search